project-chip/matter.js/README.md

 You can also control it with Matter test app: https://github.com/project-chip/connectedhomeip/tree/master/src/android/CHIPTest
 You can find a compiled apk in /matter-test-apk in this repository.

-**Provisioning the device**: click "provision with WiFi" > "Input DeviceNode address" > type IP address of the machine running node-matter
+**Provisioning the device**: click "provision with WiFi" > "Input DeviceNode address" > type IP address of the machine running matter.js

 **Controlling the device**: click "Light on/of" and you can control the light

 ## FAQ

-### Why using node-matter instead of the official codebase?
+### Why using matter.js instead of the official codebase?

 Well, the original codebase is platform dependent, has finicky tool version requirements and is over 8GB with all dependencies.
 This tool is less than 500kB and works on anything supporting node.
 Sure, it supports only the barebone Matter protocol for now.